zzhang82/web422/notes/angular-routing-intro.md

 Finally, as a result of sketching out the UI and interaction flow, and then listing/documenting the components that are needed, you will be able to design or infer the URL path segments for each routed component.

-> Some of this work is done in the companion [getting started](angular-routing-example) document.
+> Some of this work is done in the companion [getting started example](angular-routing-example) document.

 The result will enable you to begin creating components, using the Angular CLI generator.